 - Loss of menstrual periods (the longer you get Depo-Provera® injections, the greater chance you will have no menstrual periods at all)

-- Weight gain (estimated that women gain about 5 pounds each year for the first 3 years).
+- Weight gain (women gain about 5 pounds each year for the first 3 years).
 But you can help maintain your weight by eating a healthy diet and getting regular exercise.
 Young women who are already overweight are more likely to gain weight while taking Depo-Provera®.

 - Abdominal pain/discomfort

 If you get any of these side effects, talk with your health care provider.
 It’s important for you to know that most women will have very irregular periods, especially during the first 6 months you are on Depo-Provera®.

 Should I be worried about my bones while I am on Depo-Provera®?